tomkeene/endar/README.md

 # Endar

 ### About
 Endar is an RMM (Remote monitoring and management) tool that supports Windows, Linux and MacOS.
-The Endar agent is a binary that runs on the endpoints and communicates with the Endar server.
+The Endar agent is a binary that runs on the endpoints and communicates with the Endar server. *Endar is currently in Alpha mode - while it works great, the server architecture does not support 100's of agents.*

 Home Dashboard          |
 :-------------------------:|